Frequently Asked Questions About Personal Injury Law

 There is no simple answer to this question, as it depends on many different factors.
 These include the severity of your injuries, how many parties are involved in the accident and whether the insurance company is disputing your claim.
 Some cases are more straightforward and can be resolved within only a few months.
 More complex cases can take years to resolve.

-Personal injury attorney Colin Scott is focused on getting the best possible outcome in your case.
+Colin Scott is focused on getting the best possible outcome in your case.
 Many times, this can be done through a negotiated settlement with the insurance company.
-But if the insurance company refuses to do what's right, attorney Scott will be ready to fight for you in court.
+But if the insurance company refuses to do what's right, Colin will be ready to fight for you in court.
 You can learn more by calling The Scott Law Firm, PLLC in Vancouver, WA for a free consultation.

 There is a time limit in which you must either resolve your claim or file a lawsuit to preserve your ability to make such a claim.
 This time limit is referred to as the "statute of limitations" and can vary depending on the facts in your situation.
 Determining the appropriate statute of limitations can be tricky.
 Therefore, if you wish to pursue a claim for injuries suffered in an accident, you should immediately consult with an attorney who can properly identify the applicable statute of limitations in your case.